askomics/askoR/README.md

 ```
 For Windows users only, install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) or check that it is already installed (needed to build the package).

-If you don't want install it: You can use the AskoR.R file in ScriptR instead and "run file" in the same directory.
+If you don't want to install it: You can use the AskoR.R file in ScriptR instead and "run file" in the same directory.

 ### License